 JEMTEC FIRST FISCAL QUARTER & FINANCIAL UPDATE

 VANCOUVER, BC, Dec.
-17, 2021 /CNW/ - JEMTEC Inc. (TSXV: JTC) (the "Company") is pleased to provide an update on its Third Quarter performance for the period ended October 31, 2021 and the Companies improving financial situation, with no debt, strong liquidity and net worth.
+20, 2021 /CNW/ - JEMTEC Inc. (TSX-V: JTC) (the "Company") is pleased to provide an update on its First Quarter performance for the period ended October 31, 2021 and the Companies improving financial situation, with no debt, strong liquidity and net worth.

 Q1 Revenues